-This second section focuses on the risk that a small subnational group acquire the technical capability to destroy large part of a large city with a nuclear explosion, causing an enormous human catastrophe, probably worst than what happened on August 6, 1945, in Hiroshima and three days later in Nagasaki.
+This second section focuses on the risk that a small subnational group acquire the technical capability to destroy large part of a large city with a nuclear explosion, causing an enormous human catastrophe, probably worst than what happened on August 6, 1945, in Hiroshima.
 If and when a terroristic commando will demonstrate such a capability, such an event -- a nuclear explosion in a city -- and the prospect that such a catastrophe be repeated -- will put into question the very survival of our civilization.